-September 2nd 2016 marks the 350th anniversary of The Great Fire of London.
-As this topic is often part of the school curriculum, we have written a Great Fire of London Story Massage for you to share at home or work.
-This story is one of over 25 massage stories in our book: Once upon a touch….story massage for children.
+The Great Fire of London is a topic on the school curriculum and we have adapted it as a positive touch activity for you to share at home or work.
+This massage story is one of over 25 massage stories in our book: Once upon a touch….story massage for children.

 The Great Fire of London Massage Story

 On September 2nd 1666, a baker in Pudding Lane (The Squeeze)